kanikamasiwal/Outlier-detection-using-Z-score-in-python/README.md

 ### Detailed Analysis for 'ipa_funding' and 'ma_premium'

-The provided code analyzes outliers in the 'ipa_funding' column and 'ma_premium' in detail:
+The provided code analyzes outliers in the 'ipa_funding' column and 'ma_premium' column in detail:

 - **Clean Data:** The 'ipa_funding' column is cleaned and converted to float type to ensure accurate calculations.